Here you’ll find answers to frequently asked questions about stem cell donation.

 You are also unable to register if you have Diabetes Insipidus.
-This is because the process of donation poses a risk to the person donating their blood stem cells.
+This is because the process of donation poses a risk to the donor.

 What if I am/become pregnant?

-You can still register with us as a potential stem cell donor during your pregnancy as long as you fulfil the other requirements for donor suitability.
+You can still register with us as a potential blood stem cell donor during your pregnancy as long as you fulfil the other requirements for donor suitability.
 Please let us know whether you are pregnant and what your due date is.
-From this time and generally six months after the birth (nursing and recovery time), you will not be able to be a donor.
-After this period has ended, you will once again be available for inquiries unless we hear otherwise from you.
+From this time and generally six months after the birth (nursing and recovery time), you will not be able to donate your blood stem cells.
+After this period has ended, you will once again be able to be matched with a patient searching for an unrelated donor unless we hear otherwise from you.

 HOW DOES A STEM CELL DONATION PROCEED?